Married Filing Jointly Filing Status

 If you filed a joint return while married, and were then divorced, you are still responsible for any tax liability from the joint return.

 If your spouse died during the year, you are still considered married for the whole year.
 You can still use the Married Filing Jointly filing status for the year of your spouse's death, if you wish.
 Even if your spouse died on January 1 (the first day of the Tax Year), you can still file as Married Filing Jointly.

 For the next two years, you may be able to file as a Qualifying Widow or Widower with a Dependent Child.

 What If My Spouse Is a Nonresident Alien?

 In general, a joint return may only be filed by a married couple when neither spouse was a nonresident alien at any time during the year.
-But there is an exception: If one spouse was a nonresident alien (or dual-status alien who was married to a U.S. citizen or resident alien) on December 31, the couple can choose to file a joint return.
-If a joint return is filed, the nonresident spouse will be treated as U.S. resident for the entire tax year.
+However, there is an exception: if one spouse was a nonresident alien (or dual-status alien who was married to a U.S. citizen or resident alien) on December 31, the couple can choose to file a joint return.
+If a joint return is filed, the nonresident spouse will be treated as U.S. resident for the entire Tax Year.

 Can Same-Sex Married Couples File Jointly?

 Legally married same-sex couples are required to file as either Married Filing Jointly or as Married Filing Separately, just as opposite-sex married couples are required to do.